The Most Disturbing Details From The NXIVM Sex Cult Case

 Specifically, a former member told THR that Raniere believed the women he had sex with were all connected via his sperm, and this was another way of controlling those in his harem.

 "If one woman is having an issue, it hurts Keith, and if he's hurting, you're hurting," a former member explained.
 "So if you do something he doesn't like, you get an army of women, sister wives, coming after you.
-You get ostracized.
-No one wants to socialize with you unless you get back in line."
+You get ostracised.
+No one wants to socialise with you unless you get back in line."

-From early on, the organization seemed to prime its members for polygamy, but this turned out to be a springboard for Raniere's more controversial views about gender roles and incest.
+From early on, the organisation seemed to prime its members for polygamy, but this turned out to be a springboard for Raniere's more controversial views about gender roles and incest.

 "Keith said to me multiple times that it was OK for little girls to pleasure their fathers sexually," another former member confessed.
 "He thought that was fine."